kobi-hari-courses/2306-varonis-angular/module 05/exercises/README.md

 # Angular Dependency Injection exercises

+This topic has 2 exercises
+- Exercise 1 practices the basic skills of dependency injection along with components and services
+- Exercise 2 practices some special features such as
+    - Dependency Token
+    - Various types of providers

 ## Exercise 1 - Meal Builder Application

 In this exercise, you will create an Angular application that allows users to build multiple meals simultaneously.
 Each meal is constructed from a list of dishes, where each dish has a base price and multiple variations, each variation adding a different price to the base.